linziheng/pdtb-parser/README.md

 Attribution spans are enclosed by **{Attr_id** and **Attr_id}**.
 See example (2): **{Attr_2** said James A. Talcott of Boston 's Dana-Farber Cancer Institute . **Attr_2}**

+##Training the parser

+Set the Training variables in the src/variable.rb file.

+run:
+./train

+The resulting models would be in the "data/" folder.

 ##How to cite this work

 Ziheng Lin, Hwee Tou Ng and Min-Yen Kan (2014).
 A PDTB-Styled End-to-End Discourse Parser.
 Natural Language Engineering, 20, pp 151-184.
 Cambridge University Press.